SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/ActionofPorts/UpdatePorts/README.md

 #Update Ports

-This sample demonstrate how to change the port properties at runtime.
+This sample demonstrates how to change the port properties at runtime.